-Persons sometimes engage in timber harvest operations in conjunction with the clearing of land for and/or the construction of residential communities, golf courses, parks, or other development.
-In such cases, these persons are engaging in separate business activities, each of which may be subject to different tax liabilities.
-Income attributable to the timber harvest operations is subject to the tax classifications as described elsewhere in this rule.
-Income attributable to the clearing of land for and/or the construction of the residential community, golf course, park, or other development is subject to the wholesaling, retailing, retail sales, or public road construction taxes, as the case may be.
+Persons sometimes engage in timber harvest operations in conjunction with the clearing of land for the construction of residential communities, golf courses, parks, or other development.
+In such cases, these persons are engaging in separate business activities, and income from each may be subject to different tax liabilities.
+Income attributable to the timber harvest operations is subject to tax under the tax classifications as described elsewhere in this rule.
+Income attributable to the clearing of land for the construction of the residential community, golf course, park, or other development is subject to the wholesaling, retailing, retail sales, or public road construction tax, as the case may be.
 Refer to WAC 458-20-170

 for tax-reporting information regarding these construction activities.
-Persons cutting and/or trimming trees after the land is developed should refer to WAC 458-20-226
+Persons performing landscape and horticultural services such as cutting or trimming trees after the land is developed should refer to WAC 458-20-226

 Alternatively, the person may take a written statement from the landowner/timber harvester certifying that the landowner/timber harvester has remitted (for past periods) and/or will remit (for future periods) all applicable retail sales or use taxes due on materials provided without charge.
 This statement must identify the period of time, not to exceed four years, for which it is effective.
 The statement must identify the landowner/timber harvester's tax reporting account number and must be signed by a person who is authorized to make such a representation.

 Persons constructing or maintaining logging roads are subject to the B&O and use taxes on the value of applied materials they extract or manufacture from private pits, quarries, or other locations.
 The measure of tax is the value of the extracted or manufactured products, as the case may be.
 See WAC 458-20-112